maoberlehner/storyblok-migrate/README.md

 ### Using the CLI

-Storyblok Migrate is a CLI tool with two modes.
+`storyblok-migrate` is a CLI tool with two modes.
 You can run it either in UI mode or with parameters.

 **Run in UI mode**